sharan12221/HLF_Performance_Benchmarking_With_Caliper/README.md

 This repository contains sample benchmarks that may be used by Caliper, a blockchain performance benchmark framework.
 For more information on Caliper, please see the [Caliper main repository](https://github.com/hyperledger/caliper/)

-Associated performance reports, based on running these benchmarks, are published to the [repository github pages](https://hyperledger.github.io/caliper-benchmarks/).

-## Repository Branches

-This repository has three branches:

-1. **main**.
-Contains sample benchmarks
-2. **reports**.
-Contains md files that are built and published to the `gh-pages` branch
-3. **gh-pages**.
-Contains the build output from the `reports` branch

 ## Main Branch Contents

 The benchmarks contained within the master branch are split into three directories: